Bosasa prison food contracts to formally end in 30 days

 The department of correctional services has issued African Global Operations (formerly Bosasa) with a 30-day notice that it will serve divorce papers for catering contracts at prisons.

-The population of offenders being fed via Bosasa stands at 46,434 inmates, announced Masutha.
+The population of offenders being fed via Bosasa stands at 46‚434 inmates‚ announced Masutha.
+Of the 240 prisons in SA‚ the department has 31 prisons whose catering services have been procured from a private company.
+Bosasa has a contract for 26 of those.

+The catering services contract is the last remaining one that DCS has with Bosasa.

 This is related to a 2008 contract awarded to Sondololo IT for the provision of the delivery; installation and maintenance of CCTV and an access control system for court buildings identified as high-risk and its head office.
 The contact's value amounted to R600m and it ran between 2008 and 2015 while another contract for surveillance monitoring services in the same buildings totalled R374m and ended last September.